 Ample Frame Allowance

-Glasses are often less expensive than contact lenses.
+Prescription glasses are often less expensive than contact lenses.
 Frames can range from inexpensive options to fashion brands that can cost hundreds.
 Don’t expect your vision insurance to cover the most expensive frames but, as a minimum, you’ll probably want coverage that gives you an allowance of $100 to $150 or more toward frames.

 An allowance refers to how much the vision plan will pay toward your frames.
 Amounts above the allowance may be given a discount or may not be covered at all.

 Pay careful attention to how often you can replace frames and lenses when you choose a plan.
 Some plans only offer frame replacement once every 2 years.
 Eyesight can change rapidly.
 A plan that offers frame replacement once per year is often a better fit.
+Remember, prescription eyeglasses and prescription sunglasses can be expensive.
+Plus, you may now have enough of an allowance to buy both each year.
+Alternating years to fit with your vision plan can help with affordability.

 Lenses usually use a copayment as your share of the cost, which means the plan picks up most of the cost of lenses and you pay a small payment toward your new lenses.
 Lens copayments tend to range from $20 to $25 for single vision, bifocal, or trifocal lenses, but some plans may make a distinction and charge a higher copayment for bifocals or trifocals.